MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 This simple approach had low management overheard.
 The experience however was hit and miss.

 One of the biggest challenges I saw with this approach was as a graduate your growth was largely dependent on the team you join and how experienced they are with growing someone.
-Our organization however had a predominantly "experienced" engineering force that had very little experience working with people newer in their careers.
+Our engineering teams had very little experience working with people newer in their careers and supporting them adequately.

 Some teams had a complex domain that required serious upskilling.
 I questioned how much someone learned from the experience in just 3 months.